Eliminating Cervical Cancer: FIGO calls for grant proposals for new pilot project

 Selection will be made by the FIGO Committee for Gynecologic Oncology in collaboration with the FIGO Board of Trustees, based on the criteria outlined in the Request for Proposal (RFP).

 More information about the pilot project, including criteria and information for applicants, can be found on the project page.
-Grant proposals must be submitted by 23.59 (UTC+1) on 9 July.
+The deadline for grant proposals has been updated to 23.59 (UTC+1) on 31 July.

 Introduction to the Pilot Project